 - What does an alert look like?

-- Text message alert example: "Alert Santa Fe: A 7.5 earthquake occurred at 10:55 a.m. on the Rio Grande fault line.
-Drop, cover and hold on during aftershocks."
+- Text message alert example: "Emergency Msg: A 7.5 earthquake occurred at 10:55 a.m. on the Rio Grande fault line.
+Drop, cover, and hold on during aftershocks."

 - How will I identify incoming alerts?

-All text messages sent from Alert Santa Fe are sent using five or six-digit numbers called “short codes.”
-When you receive a text via a short code, you’ll receive a message from any of following short code numbers: 226787, 67283, 78015, 81437, and 22911.
+All text messages sent from Alert Santa Fe are sent using five or six-digit numbers called short codes.
+When you receive a text via a short code, you’ll receive a message from any of the following short code numbers: 226787, 67283, 78015, 81437, and 22911.

-Voice message alerts will be sent from the phone number 505-428-3710 and will display a caller ID of “Alert Santa Fe” on phones that support standards CallerID service.
+Voice message alerts will be sent from the phone number 505-428-3710 and will display a caller ID of “Alert Santa Fe” on phones that support standard CallerID service.